vlayer-xyz/vlayer/book/src/features/email.md

 > Keep in mind that this is a simplified version of a real MultiSig wallet, demonstrating how an email recovery function could operate.

+## Security Assumptions
+Billions of users trust providers to deliver and store their emails.
+Inboxes often contain critical information, including work-related data, personal files, password recovery links, and more.
+Email providers also access customer emails for purposes like serving ads.
+Email proofs can only be as secure as the email itself, and the protocol relies on the trustworthiness of both sending and receiving servers.

+### Outgoing Server
+The vlayer prover verifies that the message signature matches the public key listed in the DNS records.
+However, a dishonest outgoing server can forge emails and deceive the prover into generating valid proofs for them.
+To mitigate this risk, vlayers support only a limited number of the world's most trusted email providers.

+### Preventing Unauthorized Actions
+Both outgoing and incoming servers can read emails and use them to create proofs without the permission of the actual mail sender or receiver.
+This risk also extends to the prover, which accesses the email to generate claims.
+It is crucial for protocols to utilize email proofs in a manner that prevents the manipulation of smart contracts into performing unauthorized actions, such as sending funds to unintended recipients.

+For example, it is advisable to include complete information in the email to ensure correct actions.
+Prefer emails like: "Send 1 ETH from address X to address Y on Ethereum Mainnet" over partial instructions like: "Send 1 ETH," where other details come from another source, such as smart contract call parameters.
+Another approach is to use unique identifiers that unambiguously point to the necessary details.